gauravbhand1611/oms-documentation/documents/learn-shopify/setup-shopify/integration-mappings/locations.md

 ---
 description: >-
-  Learn how to efficiently set up facilities in HotWax Commerce for seamless integration with Shopify locations.
+  Learn how to set up facilities in HotWax Commerce for easy integration with Shopify locations.
 ---